osrf/gazebo_tutorials/camera_distortion/tutorial.md

         gazebo

-1. Insert the distorted camera model: in the left pane, select the "Insert" tab, then click on "Distorted Camera".
+1. Insert the distorted camera model: in the left pane, select the `Insert` tab, then click on `Distorted Camera`.
 Drop your camera somewhere in the world, and put a box in front of it.

     [[file:files/distorted_camera_inserted.png|640px]]